hopsparser/hopsparser/docs/get_started.md

 ```

 This only changes the `pos`, `head` and `dep` properties of the tokens of the spaCy `Doc` and
-respects the predicted sentence boundaries.
+respects the predicted tokenization and sentence boundaries.

 ## Running in server mode